IriLrnr/EvIBM/DOCUMENTATION.md

 		linkedlist.h
 ```

-The `main` function keeps the skeleton of the code, while the `functions` library keeps the stuffing.
-To make that, I built two libraries: one to work with graphs, and another one to word with linked lists.
+The `main` function keeps the skeleton of the code, while the `functions` library store the inner parts.
+Two libraries were built: one to work with graphs, and another one to word with linked lists.
 They are included in `functions.h`.

 ```c
 //in functions.h